statycc/tyni/readme.md

 ### Developer commands

-The analyzer expects high-level input language inputs (a .java file); It is not necessary to compile the java programs
+The analyzer expects high-level input language inputs, i.e., a .java file.
+It is not necessary to compile the java programs
 (but bytecodes may be interesting, so there are commands for it below).